Underage Sexual Activity

 Under the Sexual Offences Act 2003, children under the age of 13 are considered of insufficient age to give consent to sexual activity.
 The Police must be notified as soon as possible when a criminal offence has been committed or is suspected of having been committed against a child unless there are exceptional reasons not to do so.

-In all cases where the sexually active child is under the age of 13, a referral (see Referrals Procedure) must be made to the Children's Services Trust and a full assessment undertaken in consultation with partner agencies, including the Police.
+In all cases where the sexually active child is under the age of 13, a referral (see Contacts and Referrals Procedure) must be made to the Children's Services Trust and a full assessment undertaken in consultation with partner agencies, including the Police.

 When a girl under 13 is found to be pregnant, a referral to the Children's Services Trust must be made.
 An Assessment will be undertaken and a Strategy Discussion with the Police and other agencies will take place.
 At this stage a multi-agency support package should be formulated.